joanpablo/reactive_forms/README.md

 **Reactive Forms** is not limited just to common widgets in *Forms* like text, dropdowns, sliders switch fields and etc, you can easily create **custom widgets** that **two-way** binds to **FormControls** and create your own set of *Reactive Widgets* ;)

 In our [Wiki](https://github.com/joanpablo/reactive_forms/wiki/Custom-Reactive-Widgets) you can find a tutorial of how to create your custom Reactive Widget.

+## What is not **Reactive Forms**

+- **Reactive Forms** is not a fancy widgets package.
+It is not a library that brings some new Widgets with new shapes, colors or animations.
+It lets you to decide the shapes, colors, and animations you want for your widgets, but frees you from the responsibility of gathering and validating the data.
+And keeps the data in sync between your model and your widgets.

+- **Reactive Forms** does not pretend to replace the native widgets that you commonly use in your Flutter projects like *TextFormField*, *DropdownButtonFormField* or *CheckboxListTile*.
+Instead of that it brings new two-way binding capabilities and much more features to those same widgets.

+## What is **Reactive Forms**

+- **Reactive Forms** provides a model-driven approach to handling form inputs whose values change over time.
+It's heavily inspired in Angular Reactive Form.
+- It lets you focus on business logic and save you time from collect, validate and mantain synchronization between your models and widgets.
+- Remove boilerplate code and brings you the posibility to write clean code defining a separation between model and UI with minimal efforts.
+- And it integrates perfectly well with common state management libraries like [Provider](https://pub.dev/packages/provider), [Bloc](https://pub.dev/packages/bloc) and many others good libraries the community has created.